Alex Plank: The Good Doctor

 In 2019, Plank guest starred in season 2 of The Good Doctor as Javier Maldonado, the roommate of Lana Moore, a patient who needs to undergo brain surgery.
-While Javi initially denies being Lana's boyfriend, it is later revealed that they have a sexual relationship that is more than platonic.
+While Javi initially denies being Lana's boyfriend, it is later revealed that they have a relationship that is more than platonic.

 Plank's character's help is needed in the operating room to save Lana but Javi is sensitive to light (Plank wears progressively tinted glasses due to Javi's sensory processing disorder, a common condition comorbid to autism) and he refuses to help with the surgery.
 While Dr. Shaun Murphy, the show's autistic surgeon, tries to get Javi to overcome his fear by appealing to Javi's affinity for his ritual of playing insect trivia with Lana, Dr. Morgan Reznick appeals to Javi's emotions, insisting that Javi does indeed love Lana.
 But Javi replies that he does not love her.
 However, he later unexpectedly shows up during the surgery and saves Lana by overcoming his fear and going into the brightly lit operating room.
 After surgery, he confesses his love for her.

 Filmography

 Other autism advocacy

+In a 2008 interview with New York magazine, Plank claimed he was neither supportive of nor opposed to the idea of curing autism.
+Plank stated, "Since no cure exists, I don’t have to be opposed or for it.
+The thing now is to deal with the autistic people who are already on this planet."

 Plank gave the keynote speech at the Autism Society of America's national conference in 2010.
 He also gave the keynote at the ASCEND conference in San Francisco.
 According to People Magazine, Plank spoke at a conference in San Diego during which he was also involved in the first "all-autism" wedding where he served as DJ and best man.

 In 2010, Plank started an Internet television program called Autism Talk TV.
 The venture is sponsored by Autism Speaks.
 Rosie O'Donnell and John Elder Robison talked about the show on Rosie Radio.
 A front-page article from The New York Times, entitled "Navigating Love and Autism", written by Amy Harmon, was published in December 2011 about the romantic relationship between his two autistic co-hosts Jack Robison and Kirsten Lindsmith.
 Alex Plank, Wrong Planet, and Autism Talk TV were discussed.

 Plank traveled to France in February 2012 to direct a documentary exposé, entitled Shameful, concerning the way in which autism is viewed and treated in France.
 When the film was in post-production it was covered by publications in both France and the United States, including L'Express and Vivre FM, a radio station in Paris; a trailer was released in July 2012.

 Along with French activist David Heurtevent, Plank founded Autism Rights Watch, an NGO for which he serves as president.

 Controversies

-In 2006, Plank was sued by the victims of a 19-year-old member of the site, William Freund, who shot two people and himself in Aliso Viejo, California.
-Plank appeared on Good Morning America and Fox News discussing the incident.